 Program Overview

-The PGY1 Community Pharmacy Residency at North Country HealthCare (NCHC) is a 12-month, full-time program that provides an in-depth experience in the broad area of pharmacy practice.
-The site is a Federally Qualified Health Center (FQHC), which allows the resident the opportunity to work with underserved patients.
-It is also a Patient-Centered Medical Home (PCMH).
+The PGY1 Community Pharmacy Residency at North Country HealthCare (NCHC) is a 12-month, full-time program that provides an in-depth experience in a broad area of pharmacy practice.
+The site is a Federally Qualified Health Center (FQHC), which allows the resident the opportunity to work with a variety of patients including rural and underserved populations.
+NCHC is also a Patient-Centered Medical Home (PCMH) organization.

-The program also provides background, training and experience in the following areas: development and/or enhancement of FQHC pharmacy services, quality improvement of the medication-use process and clinical services, creation of a business case for pharmacy services, and reimbursement mechanisms for existing disease state management programs.
-The experience will provide a unique opportunity to participate in projects currently impacting North Country HealthCare and the clinic locally, statewide and nationally.
+The program also provides background, training, and experience in the following areas: development and/or enhancement of FQHC pharmacy services, quality improvement of the medication-use process and clinical services, creation of a business case for pharmacy services, and defining reimbursement mechanisms for existing disease state management programs.
+The experience will provide a unique opportunity to participate in projects currently impacting North Country HealthCare and FQHC’s locally, statewide and nationally.

 Learning Experiences

-Learning experiences include transitions of care, medication therapy management, diabetes management and education, anticoagulation, teaching certification and research project.
+Learning experiences include transitions of care, medication therapy management, diabetes management and education, anticoagulation, teaching certification, continuous quality improvement projects, and HIV/HEP C medication management.

-The settings for the learning experiences will be tandem appointments with providers, one-on-one patient appointments in person and over the phone, provider and support staff interactions and group education classes with patients.
+The settings for the learning experiences will be in tandem appointments with providers, one-on-one patient appointments (in-person, telemedicine, and telephonically), provider and support staff interactions, and group education classes with patients.

-The vast majority of clinical learning will be through managing complex medical patients with multiple interlocking disease states.
-This enables the resident to learn how to provide care for all of a patient’s disease states – whether they are common or uncommon.
-This is in addition to singular disease state rotations in diabetes and anticoagulation.
+The vast majority of clinical learning will be through managing complex medical patients with multiple disease states.
+This enables the resident to learn how to provide a comprehensive level of care across a wide variety of conditions.
+Additionally, the program offers focused and in-depth rotations in diabetes and anticoagulation.

 The most common disease states residents will encounter in these experiences include: